 1. Participate in a shop for a cause program.

-There are a variety of shopping programs that allow consumers to support good causes while shopping, including charity brands, charity credit cards, and more.
-While many of these programs limit what shoppers can purchase, there is one program that gives shoppers the freedom to buy the items they need at no additional cost: ShopRaise.
+There are a variety of programs that allow consumers to support good causes while shopping, including charity brands, charity credit cards, and more.
+While some of these programs limit what shoppers can buy, there is one program that provides the freedom to make any online purchase at no additional cost: ShopRaise.

-ShopRaise allows consumers to shop more ethically by contributing a percentage of their sales total to a nonprofit, school, team, or other charitable organization.
-These contributions come from the retailers, not the supporters.
-This means that you can give more without increasing your spending.
+ShopRaise allows consumers to shop more ethically by contributing a percentage of the sales totals from everyday purchases to a nonprofit, school, team, or other charitable organization.
+This also means you can support your favorite causes without spending any additional money.

-To get started with ShopRaise, all supporters need to do is download the app, add the browser extension, or use ShopRaise’s online mall to make purchases at participating retailers.
+To get started with ShopRaise, all you need to do is download the app or enable the browser extension when making purchases at participating retailers.
 Then, after checking out, the amount contributed is calculated and sent to your nonprofit of choice!

 2. Buy from ethical brands.